microservices-api/kubernetes-microprofile-lab/README.md

 ## Part 1B: Upload the Docker image to OKD's internal registry

-We will use OKD's internal Docker registry to host our image.
+OKD provides an internal, integrated container image registry.
+For this lab, we will use this registry to host our application image.

-1. Ensure your `oc` client is logged into OKD.
-Replace `<USERNAME>`, `<PASSWORD>` and `<CLUSTER_IP>` with appropriate values:
+1. Ensure you are logged in to OKD.
+You can use OKD command line interface (CLI) to interact with the cluster.
+Replace `<username>`, `<password>` and `<okd_ip>` with appropriate values:
     ```bash
-    oc login --username=<USERNAME> --password=<PASSWORD> https://console.<CLUSTER_IP>.nip.io:8443
+    oc login --username=<username> --password=<password>
     ```
-1. Create a new project in OKD which will host our application:
+1. Create a new project to host our application:
     ```bash
     oc new-project myproject
     ```
-1. Log into the Docker registry:
+1. Log into the internal registry:
     ```bash
-    docker login -u $(oc whoami) -p $(oc whoami -t) docker-registry-default.apps.<CLUSTER_IP>.nip.io
+    oc registry login --skip-check
     ```
-1. Tag the Docker image:
+1. Tag your Docker image:
     ```bash
-    docker tag microservice-vote:1.0.0 docker-registry-default.apps.<CLUSTER_IP>.nip.io/microservice-vote:1.0.0
+    docker tag microservice-vote:1.0.0 docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
     ```
-1. Now that you're logged in the registry, you can `docker push` your tagged image (`microservice-vote`) into the ICP Docker registry:
+1. Now your tagged image into the registry:
     ```bash
-    docker push docker-registry-default.apps.<CLUSTER_IP>.nip.io/microservice-vote:1.0.0
+    docker push docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
     ```
 1. Your image is now available in the Docker registry in OKD.
-You can verify this through the OKD's Registry Dashboard at `https://registry-console-default.apps.<CLUSTER_IP>.nip.io/registry`.
+You can verify this through the OKD's Registry Dashboard at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
+You can use the same username and password as the one used in `oc login` command.

-## Part 2: Deploy Liberty and CouchDB Operators
+## Part 2: Deploy Open Liberty operator and and CouchDB Helm chart

-In this part of the lab you will use the Helm command line tool to install a Helm chart.
+In this part of the lab you will install an operator and a Helm chart.

-First, let's see what are **Helm charts**.
-Helm is a package manager for Kubernetes (analogous to `yum` and `apt`).
-You can use it for managing Kubernetes charts (analogous to `debs` and `rpms`), which are packages of pre-configured Kubernetes resources.
-Instead of running a bunch of commands or maintaining multiple configuration files to create Kubernetes resources, Helm packages all the resources required to successfully run a service or multiple dependent services in one chart.

-Now let's deploy our workload using Helm charts.

 ### Deploy CouchDB